Ewa-Anna/travel-planner/README.md

 ### PostgreSQL
 For PostgreSQL, you need to download PostgreSQL https://www.postgresql.org/download/.
 Follow the installation guide and setup a user.

+You can also run project with SQLite3, which is a lightweight and easy-to-use database, by running this command:

+` python manage.py runserver --settings=settings.local `

+## API
+All endpoints with methods are available under http://127.0.0.1:8000/swagger/

 ## Tests
 Run all tests